Ria424/developers-animatesdk-docs/Document_object/Document6010.md

 #### Description

-Method; performs a trace bitmap on the current selection.
+Method; Performs a trace bitmap on the current selection.
 This method is equivalent to selecting Modify >Bitmap>Trace Bitmap.

 #### Example